Comparisons10 min read

 • Wise Multi-Currency Account — Your digital wallet for foreign currency.
 Real mid-market exchange rates, local account numbers in 10+ currencies, instant transfers.
 Essential for paying rent in local currency or receiving foreign income.

 • Fidelity Cash Management Account — A solid Schwab alternative, especially if you're already in the Fidelity ecosystem.
-ATM fee reimbursements, no foreign transaction fees, strong investment integration.
+ATM fee reimbursements and strong investment integration — though, unlike Schwab, the CMA carries a 1% foreign transaction fee that Fidelity does not waive (details below).

 Most expats end up using Schwab for ATM withdrawals, Wise for transfers and local payments, and keeping Fidelity open if they already have investment accounts there.
 Let's get into the details.